dev-orus/PrismScript/README.md

 # PrismScript

-## PrismScript is a langua ge made to look like (rust, c++, c, python) that compiles to python with the full python functionality
+## PrismScript is a language made to look like (rust, c++, c, python) that compiles to python with the full python functionality